 - 1. Time since last Internal Control Visit for Perkins: number of years since the last Internal Control Visit for Perkins minus two (2), up to a maximum of six (6). - 2.
-Previous Standard PAR and Internal Control Visit findings related to Perkins: based upon the severity of the findings, if any. - 3.
+Previous accountability findings related to Perkins: based upon the severity of the findings, if any. - 3.
 Amount of Perkins grant: one (1) point is awarded per \$250,000. - 4.
 Perkins performance: one (1) point per measure missed by the total college population.